 About the Uppsala University Coin Cabinet

-The Uppsala University Coin Cabinet is one of Sweden's greatest coin and medal collections.
+The Uppsala University Coin Cabinet is one of Sweden's finest coin and medal collections.
 It is also one of the few university coin cabinets worldwide.

 The Uppsala University Coin Cabinet is located in the University Main Building.
 The history of the collection goes back to the 17th century.

-Coins and medals class with the first objects, which came with the Augsburg Art Cabinet donated to the university in 1694.
+The first objects were coins and medals which came with the Augsburg Art Cabinet donated to the university in 1694.
 Following that, the collections have grown and now include coins and medals from the whole world and coins dating back to the inception of coinage some 2600 years ago.

-Added to this is a fine collection of Plate money, including several intrinsically rare items.
+Added to this is a fine collection of Plate money, including several rare items.

 The Encyclopædia Britannica